(See last week for part 1)

 I recommend that every horse owner read as many books on leadership as they can if they want to become great horsemen and improve their relationships with every horse they come into contact with.
 I have been known to say that horsemanship is dead.
 I am changing this to reflect what is really happening.
 We as a society are becoming good followers and leadership in every aspect of our lives is not being taught.
 In fact, the total focus is on becoming good followers.
 With this, how can we ever become leaders of horses, or for that matter, our families, our workmates, our colleagues, our professions, or just plain good drivers on the interstate?

 The 6 Steps To Connection:

 - Step one is to learn leadership.

 - Step two is to know who you are leading.
 This is easy for someone with one horse but becomes more challenging for professionals such as veterinarians and farriers who meet thousands of different horses every year.

 - Step three is to learn to listen BEFORE speaking.

 - Step four is to speak clearly by knowing your end in mind and what personality is listening.

 - Step five is to learn how to control your energy.
 Like water, energy always seeks the lowest level.
 A horse that elevates their energy is waiting for you to follow, but will quickly return to your low energy if you keep it low.
 This is a miracle that once learned, you can use with strangers at the local convenient store, your parents, or with anyone that becomes dramatic in your life.

 - Step six is to remember that a horse is a horse and nothing more.
-Don’t disrespect his pride of who he is by treating him as a pet, a human, a slave, a friend you never had, or anything but a horse.
+Don’t disrespect his pride in who he is by treating him as a pet, a human, a slave, a friend you never had, or anything but a horse.
 Respect him for who he is.
 It is what you want from others, isn’t it?

 Please remember this expression: Never reward bad behavior.
 Never reward bad behavior.
 NEVER.